Pjw0618/MovieSharing/README.md

 #### Database dump

-A MongoDb dump is under the ./Worker/dump
+A MongoDb dump is under the ./Worker/dump/movie-sharing

+A Elasticsearch dump is under the ./Worker/dump/elasticsearch-dump

 ## About the front end